jasonu/elm-janken/README.md

 # The Game "Rock Paper Scissors" in Elm

+Janken (じゃん拳 janken) is the Japanese equivalent of Rock Paper Scissors, but taken to a whole new level in terms of usage and importance in daily life.
+If there is ever a clash of opinions between two people in Japan, more often than not this potentially embarassing situation will be decided with janken.

 Hopefully this will be useful to someone trying to learn Elm!

 ## To Install/Run